 For example.
 Let’s take a mobile app.
 You layout the designs for each screen, then take those screens and make the buttons clickable.
 This prototype just allows the user to click on a button to be taken to the appropriate screen.
 No backend functions are actually happening.
 Nothing moves on the screen at all.
 It’s simple but allows people to actually see how it will be used.
 Of course, there are different levels of prototyping which can be used.
 A development company like SDI can help you determine what will work best for you.

 Fancy PowerPoint presentations and diagrams are not sufficient enough.
 It’s a great sidekick to the PoC but will not gain you any points from potential investors.
 If you really want to put on a good show, show them a working PoC along will all the projections for it.

 However, your prototype shouldn’t be too simple either.
 You won’t be the only one doing this so you still have to compete against others.
-Knowing that however, gives you a leg up on them.
+Knowing that however, gives you a leg upon them.
 Yours needs to stand out.
-You need a experienced team to help you understand exactly how to create an amazing PoC.
+You need an experienced team to help you understand exactly how to create an amazing PoC.
 You can contact Sunil at +61 422 710 780